mavhungu/mavhungu/README.md

-👋 Hi, I’m @mavhungu.
+👋 Hi, I’m @avhungu.
 👀 I’m interested Full Stack Development
  🌱 I’m currently leaning ReactJS
  💞️ I’m looking to collaborate on ..
- 📫 How to reach me ...
+ 📫 Please reach me at @mavhungurgb

 <!---
 mavhungu/mavhungu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.